dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 The Live loader requires that the `namespace` from the data and schema files exist before loading the data.
 {{% /notice %}}

+{{% notice "tip" %}}
+[Live loader](#live-loader) supports loading data into specific namespaces.
+{{% /notice %}}

 ## Exports

 Exports can be generated cluster-wide or at namespace level.
-The export function creates a new folder for each namespace, and each folder contains the exported `.rdf` and schema file.
-These exported sets of `.rdf` files and schemas include the multi-tenancy namespace information.
+These exported sets of `.rdf` or `.json` files and schemas include the multi-tenancy namespace information.

-If a _Guardian of the Galaxy_ exports the whole cluster, a single folder containing the export data of all the namespaces in a single `.rdf` file and a single schema will be generated.
+If a _Guardian of the Galaxy_ exports the whole cluster, a single folder containing the export data of all the namespaces in a single `.rdf` or `.json` file and a single schema will be generated.

 {{% notice "note" %}}
 Guardians of a Namespace can trigger an Export for their namespace.